 Select Finish when done submitting all PARs.

-Submission of PAR by Health Care Provider
+Submission of PAR by Health Care Provider or Delegate

 A submission confirmation will appear after the PAR has been submitted which includes the time frame for an expected response.